References Improve LLM Alignment in Non-Verifiable Domains¶

 TL;DR¶

-This paper proposes RefEval, a reference-guided LLM-as-Judge framework that uses high-quality reference outputs as "soft verifiers," improving LLM-judge accuracy by 6.8%.
-Building on this, the authors design a two-stage self-improvement pipeline (SFT distillation + reference-guided DPO) that outperforms SFT distillation alone by +19.2/+16.5 on AlpacaEval/Arena-Hard, matching the performance of the fine-tuned reward model ArmoRM — demonstrating that effective LLM alignment in non-verifiable domains is achievable without human preference annotation.
+This paper proposes RefEval, a reference-guided LLM-as-Judge method that uses high-quality reference outputs as "soft verifiers," improving LLM-judge accuracy by 6.8%.
+It further constructs a two-stage self-improvement pipeline (SFT distillation + reference-guided DPO) that outperforms SFT distillation by +19.2/+16.5 on AlpacaEval/Arena-Hard respectively, matching the performance of the fine-tuned reward model ArmoRM.
+This demonstrates efficient LLM alignment in non-verifiable domains without the need for human preference annotations.

 Background & Motivation¶

-Limitations of RLVR: Reinforcement learning with verifiable rewards (RLVR) has proven effective for reasoning tasks (mathematics/code), but alignment tasks (instruction following, summarization, creative writing) lack ground-truth verifiers, making direct application of RLVR infeasible.
+Limitations of Prior Work: Reinforcement Learning with Verifiable Rewards (RLVR) has shown significant results in reasoning tasks (math/code).
+However, alignment tasks (instruction following, summarization, creative writing) lack ground-truth verifiers, making RLVR difficult to apply directly.

 Method¶